 Overlapped speech detection using the same models

 In [19] we presented a CNN based approach for detecting overlapped speech.
 The topology had the same structure as the one presented in Fig. 9 with a single convolutional block and 6 fully connected layers.
 We targeted very small timeframes like 25ms where we obtained an F-Score of 0.72.
-This score was achieved using MFCC, signal envelope, FFT, AR coefficients and squared features.
-The main downside of the proposed methodology was that we used a non-standard dataset for training and inference, that was acquisitioned in-house.
+This score was achieved using MFCCs, signal envelope, FFT, AR coefficients and squared features.
+The main downside of the proposed methodology was that we used a non-standard dataset for training and inference, that was collected in-house.

 We used the models trained for speaker counting to tag overlapped speech frames.
 During inference, if the CNN predicts 2, 3 or 4 competing speakers, the frame is labeled as overlapped speech.
 We expect slightly different results than [19], given the fact that the number of competing speakers was limited at 3, while for this study we use 4 sources as a limit.

-Figure 15 illustrates the inference results varying with frame length.
-For 25ms of speech, the obtained F-Score is 0.63 which is lower than what we published in [19].
-Intuitively, this is because the source count and by the fact that in [19] we use more features.
+Figure 15 illustrates the inference results obtained by varying the frame length.
+For an analysis frame duration of 25ms we obtained an F-Score of 0.63, which is lower than the one reported in [19] (0.72).
+We believe that the results reported in [19] were better because in those experiments the number of competing speakers was limited to 3, while the DNN was fed with more features.
 For 100ms, we obtained an F-Score of 0.76 which is very close to the 0.78 value reported in [19].
 Starting from 200ms frames, the performance of the models for overlapped speech detection is very appealing with values higher than 0.8.
-At 500ms we reached a plateau with the F-Score being 0.91, which is considerably higher than the 0.8 published in [19].
-This could be due to using the spectrogram instead of MFCC and also due to using a much larger database.
+At 500ms we reached a plateau with the F-Score being 0.91, which is considerably higher than the 0.8 reported in [19].
+This could be thanks to using the spectrogram instead of MFCC and also thanks to using a much larger database.

 Conclusions and future work